Do You Need Freelance Business Insurance?

 Woligo is part of the Cameron Group along with INSURICA, First Fidelity Bank and many other companies that provide health, human resource, and financial security solutions to help our customers meet their goals.
 With three insurance companies, three insurance brokers and two companies focused on serving small businesses, and with over 60 years of experience navigating setbacks and successes – we understand what it takes to not only survive, but thrive.
 That’s why we’re here to help our customers do the same thing.

-Pros and Cons of Gig Work
+Pros and Cons of Freelancing and Gig Work

 It’s easy to get excited about the opportunity to make extra money and have a flexible schedule by freelancing, but you also need to remember the risks involved.
 Dog walking, driving for a rideshare service, and even being a photographer might seem like pretty low-risk jobs, but all of them could quickly end up costing you a fortune.